CIA activities in Nicaragua

-CIA activities in Nicaragua have been ongoing since the 1980s.
+CIA activities in Nicaragua were frequent in the late 20th century.
 The increasing influence gained by the Sandinista National Liberation Front, a left-wing and anti-imperialist political party in Nicaragua, led to a sharp decrease in Nicaragua–United States relations, particularly after the Nicaraguan Revolution.
 In 1981, President Ronald Reagan authorized the Central Intelligence Agency to support the Contras, a right-wing Nicaraguan political group to combat the influence held by the Sandinistas in the Nicaraguan government.
 Various anti-government rebels in Nicaragua were organized into the Nicaraguan Democratic Force, the first Contra group, at the behest of the CIA.
 The CIA also supplied the Contras with training and equipment, including materials related to torture and assassination.
 There have also been allegations that the CIA engaged in drug trafficking in Nicaragua.

 1960 to 1980

 Background information and the precipitation of the Contra conflict

 In 1961, the Frente Sandinista de Liberacion Nacional (FSLN) was founded.
 The development of the FSLN represented the merger of "Carlos Fonseca's Nicaraguan Patriotic Youth organization ... with Tomas Borge's Cuban-supported insurgent group."
 The FSLN remained a largely unsuccessful and a marginal political movement until 1972, when an earthquake rocked the Nicaraguan capital, Managua.
 The Somoza government, which had assumed control of Nicaragua shortly following the withdrawal of United States military personnel in 1933, was seen to be profiteering from international relief efforts in the immediate aftermath of the earthquake.
 This led to a dramatic change in the influence and importance of the FSLN, as their position within the Nicaraguan public sentiment, began a rapid ascension.
 Between 1972 and 1978, fighting between the FSLN guerrillas and the Nicaraguan National Guard steadily increased.
 In 1978 "Pedro Joaquin Chamorro, editor of the opposition newspaper La Prensa" was assassinated; this caused widespread protests and an increase of support for the FSLN including "non-Marxist groups".
 The opposition to the oppressive Somoza government was beginning to come to a head.